hyperledger/iroha-2-docs/src/guide/javascript.md

 Now we must talk a little about assets.
 Iroha has been built with few underlying assumptions about what the assets need to be.
 The assets can be fungible (every £1 is exactly the same as every other £1), or non-fungible (a £1 bill signed by the Queen of Hearts is not the same as a £1 bill signed by the King of Spades), mintable (you can make more of them) and non-mintable (you can only specify their initial quantity in the genesis block).
 Additionally, the assets have different underlying value types.

-Specifically, we have `AssetValueType::Quantity` which is effectively an unsigned 32-bit integer, a `BigQuantity` which is an unsigned 128 bit integer, which is enough to trade all possible IPV6 addresses, and quite possibly individual grains of sand on the surface of the earth and `Fixed`, which is a positive (though signed) 64-bit fixed-precision number with nine significant digits after the decimal point.
-It doesn't quite use binary-coded decimal for performance reasons.
+Specifically, we have `AssetValueType::Quantity` which is effectively an unsigned 32-bit integer, a `BigQuantity` that is an unsigned 128-bit integer, which is enough to trade all possible IPV6 addresses, and quite possibly individual grains of sand on the surface of the earth, as well as `Fixed`, which is a positive (though signed) 64-bit fixed-precision number with nine significant digits after the decimal point.
+It doesn't quite use binary-coded decimals for performance reasons.
 All three types can be registered as either **mintable** or **non-mintable**.

 In JS, you can create a new asset with the following construction: